zakski/accrete-starform-stargen/docs/cliff notes/branches & forks & stubs/trunk.md

 Stephen H. Dole presented the original research paper findings in Icarus in 1970.
 The program that used is basically identical to the one written for the
 Rand Corporation.

+References are stored in 1.5 accrete.bib.

 ####[ACRETE](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19770006045.pdf)

-- Resource Name: 1977 - Isaacmam & Sagan - Computer Simulations of Planetary Accretion Dynamics Sensitivity to Initial Conditions
+- Resource Name: 1977 - Isaacmam & Sagan - Computer Simulations of Planetary Accretion Dynamics: Sensitivity to Initial Conditions
 - Author: Richard Isaacman & Carl Sagan
 - Poster/Publisher: Cornell University
 - Language: Most likely FORTRAN due to it being written for a IBM 7044.